enzia/wow_classic_warrior_macros/README.md

 ### Description

 Use your equipped helm on your target or mouse-over target.
-Prioritizes the mouse-over target.
+Prioritizes the mouseover target.

 ### Macro

 ```
 #showtooltip 1
-/use [@mouseover, harm, nodead] [ ] 1
+/use [@mouseover, harm, nodead][] 1
 ```

 # Mouseover Intimidating Shout

 ### Description

 Use your Intimidating Shout on your target or mouse-over target.
-Prioritizes the mouse-over target.
+Prioritizes the mouseover target.

 ### Macro